zxren6/GPT-API/README.md

 Translation between languages using OpenAI API.
-It supports input of a pdf document.
+It supports pdf document as input.

 To run it using command line: